-The GEO Forum recommends that elements of the Macro Measurement Model (see Appendix A) be used to measure student learning outcomes in the general education core curriculum from the perspective of student perceptions.
+The GEO Forum recommends that elements of the Macro Measurement Model (see Appendix A) be used to supplement the Professional Measurement Model for measuring student learning outcomes in the general education core curriculum.
 Specifically, CCCCD has for several years administered the Community College Student Experiences Questionnaire (CCSEQ) to degree and certificate recipients.
-Furthermore, the GEO Forum recommends that administration of the CCSEQ be expanded to include core curriculum completers in addition to degree and certificate recipients.

 The CCSEQ includes items that elicit students' perceptions of their own learning gains in specific areas such as the arts, literature, writing, oral communication and presentation, computer literacy, philosophy, cultural awareness, mathematics, science, history, politics, geography, wellness, social relationships, and high-level cognitive skills.
-This information should be used to assess the effectiveness of CCCCD's general education program.
+This information should be used to supplement the Professional Model in assessing the effectiveness of CCCCD's general education program.

-The GEO Forum recommends that elements of the Subsequent Outcomes Model (see Appendix A) be used to measure student learning outcomes in the general education core curriculum.
-Specifically, CCCCD should use feedback from universities to determine whether students successfully transfer to universities, whether students who transfer earn the baccalaureate degree, and whether or not completion of CCCCD's core curriculum contributes to any differential effects on these two outcomes.
+The GEO Forum recommends that elements of the Subsequent Outcomes Model (see Appendix A) be used to supplement the Professional Measurement Model for measuring student learning outcomes in the general education core curriculum.
+Specifically, CCCCD should use feedback from universities when available to determine whether students successfully transfer to universities, whether students who transfer earn the baccalaureate degree, and whether or not completion of CCCCD's core curriculum contributes to any differential effects on these two outcomes.